lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-31-Ackermann-not-PR-I.md

   </span><span class="keyword1 command">by</span> <span class="main">(</span><span class="operator">induct</span> <span class="quoted free">i</span> <span class="quoted free">j</span> <span class="quasi_keyword">rule</span><span class="main main">:</span> ack.induct<span class="main">)</span> <span class="operator">simp_all</span>
 </pre>

-The main theorem uses currying to freeze the first argument, regarding Ackermann's as a unary function.
+The main theorem uses currying to freeze the first argument, regarding Ackermann's as a unary function $A(i,-)$ for some suitable $i$.
 We need to know that this function will be strictly monotonic, i.e. that Ackermann's is monotonic in its second argument.
 This can be proved first for the successor case, again by Ackermann induction.